 Pickle Rollups are most perfect appetizer for any type of gathering!
 Only THREE ingredients, ten minutes of your time and guests will be raving!
 These pop in your mouth so easily and will be gone in no time.

-During my first year in college, my roomie (and still bff) and I had a few foods that we ate ALLLLL the time.
+During my first year in college, my roomie and I had a few foods that we ate all the time.
 Vanilla ice cream with a heaping pile of gummy bears on top and grilled cheese sandwiches made with Texas toast were at the top of the list.
-Another favorite were these totally irresistible Pickle Roll-ups.
+Another favorite were these totally irresistible Pickle Rollups.

 I learned post-college that Pickle Rollups are an ideal party food because they are super easy to make and guests will rave.
 Like, serious raving.

 The salty-sweet combination is so simple yet so tasty.
 Pickle Roll ups are easy, guest-pleasing appetizers that are great for parties or football games or any type of gathering.
 Or for dorm-room snacking.

 Do you feel overwhelmed just thinking about planning a holiday menu?
 Then you anticipate the exhaustion that comes after the meal has been eaten?

 Within each recipe in this ebook are tips for making the recipe ahead of time to open up space for the people you’re excited to spend the holiday with.
 Sample menus included, along with mouth-watering photos and tried-and-tested recipes!

 Lay four stacks of corned beef slices (2/stack) on a flat work surface.
 Top each with a thick layer of cream cheese (it does not have to be pretty) and a medium-sized dill pickle.
 It helps to pat the pickle dry with a paper towel first.

 Roll the corned beef slices around the pickles.
 The cream cheese will act as the delicious glue that holds everything together.